svenriebedell/DCUIgnoreListManager/README.md

 ![image](https://user-images.githubusercontent.com/99394991/209308682-49cd61c4-d91d-4718-a4da-71efd3a920ef.png)

 ### Block driver based on name
 There are cases where it is not possible to filter out certain drivers by Type, Category and Severity alone.
-However, these should generally never be installed, e.g. certain applications or certain drivers.
-Here there is the possibility to filter these via matchcodes from the open updates so that they are not installed.
-Please **test/check** the matchcode carefully in advance, so that it does not affect the required/desired drivers later.
+However, these should never be installed, e.g., certain applications or certain drivers.
+Here there is the possibility to filter these via match codes from the open updates so that they are not installed.
+Please **test/check** the match code carefully in advance, so that it does not affect the required/desired drivers later.

 ![image](https://user-images.githubusercontent.com/99394991/209308935-d82b2876-ee4b-4d8f-89e5-168274f2e5d1.png)

 ### Path of Assignment file
 You should set the path where the file **DellDeviceConfiguration.xlsx** will be saved.
-For my environment I use an Azure storage for this, but you can also use FileShares or e.g. OneDrive's, etc. here.
+For my environment I use Azure storage for this, but you can also use File Shares or e.g., OneDrive's, etc. here.
 The only important thing is that the device has access to the file.

 ![image](https://user-images.githubusercontent.com/99394991/209308621-c661aa19-dcf8-4771-a2f9-963f1c7acde6.png)